West Seneca, New York

 West Seneca is a town in Erie County, New York, United States.
-The population was 44,711 at the 2010 census.
+The population was 45,500 at the 2020 census.
 West Seneca is a centrally located interior town of the county, and a suburb of Buffalo.
 West Seneca, Orchard Park and Hamburg form the inner "Southtowns", a cluster of middle-class suburban towns.

 History

 Because the town is on land of the former Buffalo Creek Reservation, it was not open to white settlement until the mid-19th century.

 In 1851, the town of Seneca was formed from parts of the towns of Cheektowaga and Hamburg.
 The town changed the name to "West Seneca" in 1852 to avoid confusion with the town of Seneca in Ontario County, New York.
 In 1909 the area immediately south of Buffalo split from West Seneca, becoming the city of Lackawanna.

 Following election day in 2019, the town elected a Republican Town Supervisor for the first time in 50 years and first town board member in 13 years, despite having a two to one Democrat to Republican ratio among registered voters (a Democrat running as an Independent also ran in the Supervisorial race).

 The Eaton Site was listed on the National Register of Historic Places in 1979.
 The Community of True Inspiration Residence was listed in 2013.

-Quality of life

-West Seneca offers a community-rich suburban lifestyle.
-The town and local businesses sponsor a large number of family oriented community events and festivals.
-The town has an extensive system of recreational facilities, including 15 town parks, an indoor skating rink, swimming center, youth community center and a large soccer complex.
-The town is home to the Charles E. Burchfield Nature & Art Center.
-The 7.2 million dollar Southtowns Family YMCA Facility opened in 2003.
-A recreational bicycle and pedestrian trail tentatively named the Seneca Creek Pathway is planned.

-West Seneca was named "The best place in New York State to raise kids" by Bloomberg Businessweek in 2010.

-Places of interest

-Downtown Buffalo and its cultural offerings are located approximately 12 minutes' drive to the west, while both the American and Canadian sides of Niagara Falls are about a 35-minute drive to the northwest.